attakei/errcron/docs/usage.rst

 Crontab scheduling
 ------------------

-errcron use crontab like job scheduliing.
+errcron use crontab like job scheduling.
 See `crontab page in PyPI`_

 .. _crontab page in PyPI: https://launchpad.net/python-crontab